semaphoreci/roadmap/README.md

 # Semaphore 2.0

+[Semaphore](https://semaphoreci.com) is a CI/CD service.
+This document outlines the most useful resources to new users.

+### Read documentation

+[Semaphore documentation](https://docs.semaphoreci.com) provides a getting-started guide, tutorials and a detailed product reference.

 ### Changelog

-To check a timeline of changes check our [changelog](https://docs.semaphoreci.com/article/113-changelog).
+To check a timeline of changes see the [product changelog](https://docs.semaphoreci.com/article/113-changelog).

 ### Roadmap

-To get a quick overview of what we are working on what is planned check [Roadmap project](https://github.com/semaphoreci/semaphore/projects/1).
+To get a quick overview of what we are working o andn what is planned, check [Roadmap project](https://github.com/semaphoreci/semaphore/projects/1).

-### Issues

-To share an idea, feature request or bug report please [open an issue](https://github.com/semaphoreci/semaphore/issues).

-### Read documentation

-We are doing our best to document all the features.
-Please [check documentation](https://docs.semaphoreci.com) and reach out if you find anything that is missing.

 ### Join Slack community